Chia Thye Poh: Political activism

 The old Parliament House in Singapore.
 A venue for demonstrations forming part of the Barisan Socialis' extraparliamentary struggle in 1966.

-As a member of the BS, he was elected member of the Legislative Assembly for Jurong Constituency in 1963.
+As a member of the Barisan Sosialis political party (BS), he was elected member of the Legislative Assembly for Jurong Constituency in 1963.
 Concurrent with his holding of office, he worked as a university physics professor.

 Chia was banned permanently from entering Malaysia in the wake of a political speech he delivered to the Perak division of the Labour Party of Malaya on 24 April 1966.

 In July 1966, Chia was convicted for publishing a seditious article in the BS' Chinese-language newspaper.
 In the same month, he was arrested together with 25 others and charged with unlawful assembly for participating in a demonstration opposing United States involvement in the Vietnam War, which resulted in open confrontation with police.
 He was active among peace campaigners calling for an end to the U.S. bombing of Indochina during the Vietnam War in the 1960s.

 In early October 1966, Chia and eight other BS MPs boycotted Parliament over the ruling People's Action Party (PAP) decision to split from Malaysia.
 This action was part of BS' strategy to protest what it viewed as "undemocratic acts" by carrying the struggle beyond Parliament.
 He declared that the struggle would employ "street demonstrations, protest meetings [and] strikes".
 On 7 October, Chia resigned from the Parliament.
 On 8 October, he led an illegal protest march of 30 supporters to Parliament House, delivering a letter to the Clerk of the House demanding a general election under eight specified conditions, the release of all political detainees and the revocation of all "undemocratic" laws.